Conditioning halos on the tidal environment for fast and accurate HI power spectra during reionization: Results

 We can now compare a 2d slice of the HI map between truth and prediction, generated for the fiducial case of parameters using binning scheme A. This is shown in figure \ref{fig:hi_maps}.
 While the large-scale structure of the HI density field matches quite well, one can notice a discrepancy at small-scales, where the predicted field seems to be a lot smoother than the true field.
 This is not surprising given that our sampling method for the \fcoll\ was based on a single, conditional mean value computed for a fixed $(\ell_1, \ell_2, \ell_3)$.
 This implies that any possible spread in the \fcoll\ due to variations in environment not captured by the tidal tensor eigenvalues at the grid scale was averaged out, producing a smoother \fcoll\ map with less variations than in the truth at small-scales, and correspondingly a smoother HI density map.
 This simply does not affect the large-scale topology as much because in bigger regions on average, the full distribution itself converges to the mean value.
 This issue is the same as that encountered in the \textit{deterministic} case of Paper1, described in detail in its Discussion section.

 We now move to the HI power spectra.
 The results for redshift $(z)$ and minimum halo mass $(\mhmin)$ variations, with binning scheme A, are shown in figure \ref{z_Mhmin_var}.
+To demonstrate the improvement, we also include the power spectra errors obtained using the method of Paper1 in the lower panels using translucent lines with the same color corresponding to each case.
 We observe a remarkable sub-3\% accuracy of the HI power at large scales below $k=0.5\ \hMpc$ in the $z$ variations.
 Over the same $k$ range, the $M_{h, \text{min}}$ variations show a slightly larger but still very good agreement within 5\%.
 In all the variations, we see that the agreement degrades quickly at larger $k$ values and becomes $\gtrsim10\%$ beyond $k=1\ \hMpc$.
 This is expected based on our argument from above --- the small-scale features of the \fcoll\ and HI maps cannot be captured by a deterministic sampling such as ours and the HI power spectra are bound to show a large error at small scales or high $k$.

 Let us now focus on the results for variations in ionized fraction (\qmhii) and grid size $(\Delta x)$, obtained using binning scheme B and shown in figure \ref{qmhii_dx_var}.
+As in figure 2, Paper1 results have been included in the error panels using translucent lines.
 In the \qmhii\ variations, the 0.75 case does really well with almost sub-2\% errors across most of the $k$ range below 0.5\ \hMpc.
 On the other hand, the $\qmhii = 0.25$ variation has an error of $\sim 9\%$ at the largest scales $(k \leq 0.2\ \hMpc)$ and subsequently drops down to sub-3\% levels for $k \leq 0.5\ \hMpc$.
 The $\Delta x$ variations have slightly larger errors but still remain within 5\% in magnitude, with the 0.25\ \Mpch variation being $+5\%$ and the 1\ \Mpch one being $-5\%$ over the same $k<0.5\ \hMpc$ range.
 Both the \qmhii\ and $\Delta x$ variations show the expected increase of error beyond $\sim 10\%$ at sufficiently high $k$.
 The exact scale at which this happens is quite different between the various cases of the $\Delta x$ variation, simply because of their different Nyquist frequencies and the sampling introducing discrepancies primarily at the scale of a few, neighbouring cells.